mwchben/ledgers/client/README.md

 #### `npm start`

-THis will run the app in the development mode at default [http://localhost:3000](http://localhost:3000)
+This will run the app in the development mode at default [http://localhost:3000](http://localhost:3000)

 #### `npm test`